-Last quarter Dropbox reported revenues of $550.2 million, up 12.8% year on year, beating analyst revenue expectations by 1%.
-It was a mixed quarter for the company, with accelerating customer growth but moderate revenue growth.
-The company added 350,000 customers to a total of 16.49 million.
+Last quarter Dropbox reported revenues of $562.4 million, up 9.92% year on year, in line with analyst expectations.
+It was a decent quarter for the company, with a meaningful improvement in gross margin.
+The company added 300,000 customers to a total of 17,090,000.

 Is Dropbox buy or sell heading into the earnings?
 Read our full analysis here, it's free.

-The company has a history of exceeding Wall St's expectations, beating revenue estimates every single time over the past two years on average by 0.92%.
+Majority of analysts covering the company have reconfirmed their estimates over the last thirty days, suggesting they are expecting the business to stay the course heading into the earnings.
+The company has a history of exceeding Wall St's expectations, beating revenue estimates every single time over the past two years on average by 0.98%.

-Looking at Dropbox's peers in the productivity software segment, some of them have already reported Q4 earnings results, giving us a hint of what we can expect.
-ServiceNow (NYSE:NOW) delivered top-line growth of 29% year on year, beating analyst estimates by 0.6% and 8x8 (NYSE:EGHT) reported revenues up 14.7% year on year, exceeding estimates by 2.07%.
-ServiceNow traded up 9.6% on results, 8x8 was down 7.05%.
-Read our full analysis of ServiceNow's results here and 8x8's results here.
+Looking at Dropbox's peers in the productivity software segment, some of them have already reported Q2 earnings results, giving us a hint of what we can expect.
+8x8 delivered top-line growth of 26.4% year on year, beating analyst estimates by 0.44% and Five9 reported revenues up 31.7% year on year, exceeding estimates by 5.16%.
+8x8 traded down 2.81% on the results, and Five9 was up 8.25%.
+Read our full analysis of 8x8's results here and Five9's results here.

-The tide has been turning for software investors recently, with SaaS stocks up on average 5.07% over the last month.
-Dropbox is up 4.8% during the same time, and is heading into the earnings with analyst price target of $34.4, compared to share price of $25.5.
+Investors in the software segment have had steady hands going into the earnings, with the stocks down on average 0.8% over the last month.
+Dropbox is down 1.78% during the same time, and is heading into the earnings with analyst price target of $30, compared to share price of $21.95.